 Information And Entertainment

-You’re having this big, bulky guide book that’s supposed to navigate you through the country?
-Well, you better leave it at home: Everywhere you go, at every town or city, you’ll be supplied not only with a variety of good maps, you’ll also get flyers and brochures of what to do and where to go – in abundance.
+You’re having this big, bulky guidebook to navigate through the country?
+Well, you better leave it at home.
+Everywhere you go, at every town or city, you’ll be supplied not only with a variety of good maps.
+You’ll also get flyers and brochures of what to do and where to go in abundance.

 And now that you have all this empty space from the guide book in your suitcase, you might want to pack a book that grants you a glimpse behind the curtain of Japanese society.
 Sayaka Murata’s prize-winning novel Convenience Store Woman dealing with a lady that withstands peer pressure – or does she not?
 You better get this wonderful read before making your way to Japan.

-Another fictitious work that enriched my travels and allowed me to understand Japanese life a bit better was the series Tokyo Girl.
-It can be streamed on amazon.
+Another fictitious work that truly enriched my travels and allowed me to understand Japanese life a bit better was the series Tokyo Girl.
+You can stream it on amazon.